 The course in Years 7-9 aims to explore a range of contemporary examples of this.
 Over the three year course, pupils will learn about a range of natural and human environments in different parts of the world.
 They will study the processes that create major landforms or affect natural systems.
 They will develop their understanding of how these affect and are affected by human activity.

 The AQA Geography course divides itself between more traditional Geography associated with physical processes, places and theories that underpin our subject, and an exploration of the contemporary issues and debates that surround our society in the 21st century.Regarding fieldwork, we have one day testing river theory and processes on the Quantocks in Year 10 and one day out in Year 11 exploring the impacts of regeneration of Bristol Harbourside on the wider area.
 The processes involved in these, and the skills acquired, will be tested in one of the examination papers.
-Furthermore, we run an extra-curricular biannual trip to Iceland in October 2018
+Furthermore, we will be running a Year 12 residential trip to Porlock Bay in October 2019.

 At A-Level, pupils will follow the OCR specification.
 Students engage critically with real world issues and places and apply their geographical knowledge, theory and skills to the world around them in topics such as Migration, Power and Borders, Disease Dilemmas and Climate Change.
-As well as four days of compulsory fieldwork throughout the South West over the course of Year 12, there will be an extra-curricular trip to Barcelona in October 2019.
+As well as four days of compulsory fieldwork throughout the South West, Year 12 students will embark on an extra-curricular trip to Barcelona in October 2019.